feltor-dev/pyFeltor/README.md

 ### The pyfeltor.dg.geo module
 Currently, the only way to install this module is via a local, editable install.
-Assuming that the pyfeltor.dg module was succesfully installed this way, the first step is to also install [feltor](https://github.com/feltor-dev/feltor) following the quick start guide for a base installation.
+Assuming that the pyfeltor.dg module was succesfully installed this way
+- the first step is to also install [feltor](https://github.com/feltor-dev/feltor) following the quick start guide for a base installation.
-Second, instead of jsoncpp we here use the [nlohmann/json](https://github.com/nlohmann/json) parser available either as a system package `nlohmann-json3-dev`.
+- Second, instead of jsoncpp we here use the [nlohmann/json](https://github.com/nlohmann/json) parser available either as a system package `nlohmann-json3-dev`.
-Next, we follow the first steps guide on [pybind11](https://github.com/pybind11/pybind11) and install it via `python3 -m pip install pybind11`.
+- Next, we follow the first steps guide on [pybind11](https://github.com/pybind11/pybind11) and install it via `python3 -m pip install pybind11`.
-Further, we install the `pybind11-dev` and the `pybind11-json-dev` packages for the corresponding C++ header files.
+- Further, we install the `pybind11-dev` and the `pybind11-json-dev` system packages for the corresponding C++ header files.

 Finally, invoke the Makefile in this repository
 ```bash
 make FELTOR_PATH=path/to/feltor -j 4